De-industrialisation of India: Post-Mughal era

+Company rule

 The Company Rule in India refers to areas in the Indian subcontinent which were under the rule of British East Indian Company.
-The East Indian Company began its rule over the Indian subcontinent starting with the Battle of Plessey, which ultimately led to the vanquishing of the Bengal Subah and the founding of the Bengal Presidency in 1765, one of the largest subdivisions of British India.
+The East Indian Company began its rule over the Indian subcontinent following the Battle of Plessey, which ultimately led to the vanquishing of the Bengal Subah and the founding of the Bengal Presidency in 1765, one of the largest subdivisions of British India.